-- ¶ 15 "The doctrine of standing is designed to preclude persons who have no interest in a controversy from bringing suit."
+- "The doctrine of standing is designed to preclude persons who have no interest in a controversy from bringing suit."
 Raintree Homes, Inc. v.
 Village of Long Grove, 209 Ill.
 2d 248, 262 (2004).
 A party's standing to sue must be determined as of the time the suit is filed.
 Village of Kildeer v.
 Village of Lake Zurich, 167 Ill.
 App.
 3d 783, 786 (1988). "[A] party either has standing at the time the suit is brought or it does not."
 Id.
 An action to foreclose upon a mortgage may be filed by a mortgagee, i.e., the holder of an indebtedness secured by a mortgage, or by an agent or successor of a mortgagee.
 See Mortgage Electronic Registration Systems, Inc. v.
 Barnes, 406 Ill.
 App.
-3d 1, 7 (2010); see also 735 ILCS 5/15-1208, 15-1504(a)(3)(N) (West 2008).
-Lack of standing to bring an action is an affirmative defense, and the burden of proving the defense is on the party asserting it.
+3d 1, 7 (2010); see also 735 ILCS 5/15-1208, 15-1504(a)(3)(N) (West 2008). - ¶ 16 Typically, lack of standing to bring an action is an affirmative defense, and the burden of proving the defense is on the party asserting it.
 Lebron v.
-Gottlieb Memorial Hospital, 237 Ill.
-2d 217, 252 (2010). - ¶ 16 Here, Gilbert raised the affirmative defense of lack of standing both in his answer and in his motion for summary judgment.
-To support his argument that on the date the foreclosure action was filed Deutsche Bank had no standing to sue him, Gilbert pointed to the note and the mortgage attached to the complaint, both of which identify the mortgage as MERS-not Deutsche Bank.
+Gottlieb Memorial Hospital, 237 III.
+2d 217, 252 (2010).
+Gilbert argues that, in a foreclosure, the Illinois Mortgage Foreclosure Law (735 ILCS 5/15-1101 et seq.
+(West 2008)) shifts the burden of pleading and proving standing to the plaintiff, because it requires the plaintiff to allege the "[c]apacity in which [the] plaintiff brings this foreclosure," e.g., as "the legal holder of the indebtedness, a pledgee, an agent, the trustee under a trust deed or otherwise."
+735 ILCS 5/15-1504(a)(3)(N) (West 2008).
+We need not resolve which party bears the burden of proof here, however, because even if Gilbert bore the burden of showing that Deutsche Bank lacked standing, he met that burden. - ¶ 17 Gilbert raised the affirmative defense of lack of standing both in his answer and in his motion for summary judgment.
+To support his argument that on the date the foreclosure action was filed Deutsche Bank had no standing to sue him, Gilbert pointed to the note and the mortgage attached to the complaint, both of which identify the mortgagee as MERS-not Deutsche Bank.
 Moreover, the Assignment attached to the amended complaint was dated August 25, 2008, and Gilbert argued that this showed that MERS did not assign its interest in the mortgage until several months after the foreclosure action was filed.
 We find that this evidence met Gilbert's burden to show that Deutsche Bank lacked standing when the suit was filed, because the note and the mortgage identified the lender as WMC Mortgage and the holder of the mortgage as MERS.
 Deutsche Bank's name does not appear on either of these documents.
-Thus, so far as the documents attached to the complaint establish, Gilbert was correct that Deutsche Bank did not own the indebtedness.
-As he made out a prima facie showing that Deutsche Bank lacked standing, the burden shifted to Deutsche

-Bank to refute this evidence or demonstrate a question of fact.
+Thus, the documents attached to the complaint contradict Deutsche Bank's allegation that it was "the mortgagee" and support Gilbert's argument that Deutsche Bank did not have an interest in the mortgage that would confer standing.
+As Gilbert made out a prima facie showing that Deutsche Bank lacked standing, the burden shifted to Deutsche Bank to refute this evidence or demonstrate a question of fact.
 Triple R Development, LLC v.
 Golfview Apartments I, L.P., 2012 IL App (4th) 100956, ¶ 12.